fj81-dev/lunii-manager/README.md

 1. Download the `.dmg` from the releases page.
 2. Open the `.dmg` and drag **Lunii Manager** into **Applications**.
-3. The first launch will be blocked by macOS Gatekeeper because the app isn't signed by a paid Apple Developer ID: **right-click Lunii Manager → Open**, then confirm. macOS will remember from then on.
+3. **The first launch is blocked by macOS Gatekeeper** because the app isn't signed by a paid Apple Developer ID.
+See the ⚠️ note near the top of this page to allow it the first time — macOS remembers from then on.
 4. The first time you plug in a Lunii, macOS will ask you to grant access to **removable volumes**: allow it.
 If your library is on a NAS, also allow access to **network volumes**.

 > Clicked "Don't Allow" by mistake? **Lunii Manager → Reset permissions…** replays the system prompt.